+Click here to buy.
 'In Cold Blood' by Truman Capote

 The New Yorker, Truman Capote was assigned to report on the quadruple murder of the Clutter family in Kansas.
 His interviews with the Clutters' neighbors, police investigators, and the convicted killers themselves shot In Cold Blood to its lofty place in crime-writing history.
 Click here to buy.
 'Quiet: The Power of Introverts in a World That Can't Stop Talking' by Susan Cain

 Quiet is the book that stands up for the introverts among us, arguing that they are undervalued in spite of their contributions to science, medicine, art, literature, and history.
 As an introvert, I approve.
 Click here to buy.
 'The Ghost Map: The Story of London's Most Terrifying Epidemic — And How It Changed Science, Cities, and the Modern World' by Steven Johnson

 Surrounded by a cholera outbreak in 1854 London, Dr. John Snow tasked himself with learning how the disease spread so rapidly through the city, and stopping it in its tracks.
 At a time when many believed that foul smells spread disease, Snow's work was undeniably life-saving.

+Click here to buy.
 'Farewell to Manzanar' by Jeanne Wakatsuki Houston and James D. Houston

 Born in the United States, but eyed with the same suspicion as a Japanese soldier, seven-year-old Jeanne Wakatsuki was wrested from her stable life and shipped off with her family to the U.S. internment camp Manzanar in 1942.

 Homo sapiens win out over all of the other human species that once inhabited the Earth?
 With this question driving his research, Yuval Noah Harari dives into the complete history of humanity in Sapiens.
 Click here to buy.
 'The Radium Girls: The Dark Story of America's Shining Women' by Kate Moore

 Working in one of the best-paying jobs for women at the time, Kate Moore's titular Radium Girls were responsible for painting glow-in-the-dark dials.
 Then they started to die, and their employers did nothing to help.
 This is their story.

 Click here to buy.
 'The Man Who Mistook His Wife for a Hat and Other Clinical Tales' by Oliver Sacks Awakenings author and neurologist Oliver Sacks tackles prosopagnosia — also known as face-blindness — and other neurological disorders from his patients' case histories in The Man Who Mistook His Wife for a Hat and Other Clinical Tales.
 Sacks himself had prosopagnosia, and also features as one of the book's clinical tales, but is not the titular patient.
 Click here to buy.
 'Behind the Beautiful Forevers: Life, Death, and Hope in a Mumbai Undercity' by Katherine Boo

 Behind the Beautiful Forevers moves through the lives of the Annawadians as they reckon with a terrible charge against one of the slum's most successful citizens, 19-year-old Abdul.
 Click here to buy.
 'When Breath Becomes Air' by Paul Kalanithi

 Neurosurgeon Paul Kalanithi was nearly finished with his residency when he learned that he had stage 4 lung cancer.
 Over the next two years, he and his wife had a daughter, he wrote

 When Breath Becomes Air, and the cancer spread to his brain.
 The book was not published until after his death, but it earned Kalanithi a Pulitzer Prize nomination.
+Click here to buy.
 'Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present' by Harriet A. Washington

 Medical Apartheid examines the long and terrible history of non-consensual medical experimentation on African Americans, which has lasted into the 21st century.
 Click here to buy.
 'The Lifespan of a Fact' by John D'Agata and Jim Fingal

 When John D'Agata's 2003 essay was rejected for factual errors, it landed on Jim Fingal's death.
 Fingal and D'Agata began a seven-year volley over the contentious bits of the article, and both their correspondence and D'Agata's essay are reproduced in

 The Lifespan of a Fact.
+Click here to buy.
 'Nothing to Envy: Ordinary Lives in North Korea' by Barbara Demick

 If you've ever wondered what life is like for the average North Korean, look no further than this.
 Assembled from interviews with defectors living in South Korea, Barbara Demick's

 Years after a loophole led to her married, child-supporting father's entry into the Catholic priesthood, Patricia Lockwood moves back home with a husband in tow, re-immersing herself in her family's shenanigans.

+Click here to buy.
 'The Confidence Game: Why We Fall For It . . .
 Every Time' by Maria Konnikova

 The Confidence Game, Maria Konnikova examines how the most successful swindlers work, and why we believe in them until the bitter end.
+Click here to buy.